Skip to main content

-My thesis presents discourse-changing research on Omega among its British and international contemporaries, Omega's problematic relationship with its patrons, Omega's engagement with modern British theatre, and Omega's ambitious transatlantic ventures – all of which saw Omega presented to new and developed audiences.
+My thesis presents new and discourse-changing research on the Omega Workshops among its British and international contemporaries, on the Omega's problematic relationship with its female patrons, and its engagement with modern British theatre and its little-known ambitious transatlantic ventures.

 "Join the club: the Omega Workshops as a space for private bohemianism" in Post-Impressionist Living: The Omega Workshops (Charleston Press, No. 3), edited by Darren Clarke, September 2019, pp. 56–67.